MohamedMohy9192/baking-app/README.md

 # Baking-App
-Display A list of some types of baking and details about them.
+Display A list of some types of baking and details about their ingredients and steps to prepare.

 ## Screenshots